 Lara Belkind is a PhD candidate and holds joint Master’s degrees in Architecture and Urban Planning from the GSD.
 Her dissertation examines emerging urban constellations facilitated by high speed networks – focusing on infrastructure as a site of conflict and negotiation in the Paris region.

-Lara has taught as a Visiting Critic at the Yale School of Architecture and as a Lecturer at the Architectural Association in London.
+Lara has taught as a Visiting Critic at the Yale School of Architecture and as a Lecturer at the Architectural Association in London and with Columbia University’s Shape of Two Cities program.
 She was Head Instructor in Urban Design & Planning for Harvard’s Career Discovery program.
 She has worked professionally creating large-scale design and redevelopment plans for downtown Washington DC under Mayor Anthony Williams and Planning Director Andrew Altman.
 Previously, she worked on urban initiatives in the Manhattan Office of the New York Department of City Planning, the Upper Manhattan Empowerment Zone in Harlem, and the 42nd Street Development Project in Times Square.

 Álex Bueno holds a BA in Art History from Princeton and an MA from Harvard, and is generally interested in the development of the modern urban landscape and its relation to perceptions of history and place.

 Bueno has served as a teaching fellow both in the GSD and the College.
-He also has experience in critiques in the visual arts.
+He has experience in critiques in the visual arts.
+He is also currently engaged in documenting the changing landscape of Tokyo using large-format photography.
 Aside from English, he speaks Spanish and Japanese, along with some German.
-He is an avid digital and large-format film photographer, and especially enjoys returning to his hometown Miami in the winter to record the changing city.

 Prior to returning to the GSD, Christina worked for several years as an architect and urban designer in Boston and taught architectural history and theory at Northeastern University.
 Her professional work included designs for discrete architectural projects, master plans for local municipalities and open space design for a waterfront city in Dubai, UAE.
-She is a Registered Architect, a LEED Accredited Professional and an affiliate of the Davis Center for Russian and Eurasian Studies and the Ukrainian Research Institute at Harvard.
+She is a Registered Architect, a LEED Accredited Professional and an affiliate of the Minda de Gunzburg Center for European Studies, the Davis Center for Russian and Eurasian Studies and the Harvard Ukrainian Research Institute.

 In 2005, Brett Culbert received his Bachelor of Architecture from Cornell University with concentrations in both Theory and Visual Studies.
 In the time between this degree and his Masters degree at Harvard, MDesS: History and Theory (2009-2011), Brett worked in a variety of architecture practices in New Zealand and San Francisco, in book publishing and distribution for William Stout, and as both a Teaching Assistant and Studio Instructor at Cornell University.